Jhostin3/sumativa/README.md

 Note, if you can't find the task, either:
 - Rebuild the environment (using command palette: `IDX: Rebuild Environment`), or
-- Run `npm run android -- --tunnel` command manually run android and see the output in your terminal.
+- Run `npm run web -- --tunnel` command manually run android and see the output in your terminal.
 The device should pick up this new command and switch to start displaying the output from it.

 In the output of this command/task, you'll find options to open the app in a